Monday, March 28, 2022

 needed for us to be fully connected to The Vine and begin our trip down the narrow road (John 15:1-17).

 So, please, strip yourself of the labels.
 Strip yourself of the causes.
 Strip yourself of the petitions, the boycotts, and the revolutionary ideals.
 Listen to the words of scripture as we view them through the eyes of God, to be open to what God is revealing in His Word.
 For the days are getting darker.
 The Bible says that when people finally exhaust God’s gracious intent, He gives them over to a “depraved mind” (Romans 1:28).
 We are seeing living proof of this every day, as more and more decisions by lawmakers and occurrences on the nightly news do not make any sense (cf. Romans 1:18-32; 1 Timothy 6:3-12).
 “Common sense” isn’t common anymore.
 Illogical arguments are touted as logical progressions of thought.
-Troubling and destructive actions on the part of large groups are applauded as necessary movements.
+Troubling and destructive actions on the part of large groups are applauded as necessary movements to advance the kingdom of men.
 The world is setting itself ablaze with hate and malice disguised as tolerance, solidarity, enlightenment, inclusivity, progressivism, and freedom.

 When examined under a logical microscope, however, tolerance is really intolerance with whom we do not agree.
 Enlightenment is really intellectual assimilation or destruction of opposing ideas and beliefs.
 Inclusivity is really exclusivity of certain undesirables for the “greater good” of those in positions of power.
 Progressivism is really a regression of morals and standards under the guise of evolutionary, societal, and technological advancement.
 And freedom—whether it be political or religious—is really bondage to sin when it is divorced from the Bible and what God’s Word teaches about true freedom.
 And all of these banners are held high and waved in God’s face, mocking Him and His Word.